 Second heaviest satellite launched by Chinese Ministry Of National Defense into space at 4,200 kg

-With a launch mass of 4,200kg, Beidou 3 IGSO-3 is designed to operate in space for a lifetime of 8 years.
-It orbits around the Earth with the COSPAR ID 2019-073A and NORAD ID 44709.
+Beidou 3 IGSO-3 has a launch mass of 4,200 kg and is expected to have a operational lifetime of 8 years.
+It navigates with the COSPAR ID 2019-073A and NORAD ID 44709.

-Taking 1,436 minutes to orbit the Earth, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 35,681km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 35,896km.
-The eccentricity of the orbit is 2.55E-03.
+With an orbital eccentricity of 2.55E-03, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 35,681km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 35,896km.
+It takes 1,436 minutes to orbit the Earth.